Leader of the House of Commons: List of Leaders of the House of Commons (1721–present)

+Timeline

 Deputy Leader of the House of Commons

-From 1922, when the prime minister was also leader of the House of Commons, day-to-day duties were frequently carried out by a Deputy Leader of the House of Commons.
-At other times, a deputy leader of the House of Commons was appointed merely to enhance an individual politician's standing within the government.
+From 1922, when the prime minister was also Leader of the House of Commons, day-to-day duties were frequently carried out by a Deputy Leader of the House of Commons.
+At other times, a Deputy Leader of the House of Commons was appointed merely to enhance an individual politician's standing within the government.

 The title has been in use since 1942, but was not used from the 2019 dissolution of the Second May ministry to 2022, when it was revived by Boris Johnson.
 This was shortlived however, as it was abolished by Liz Truss after she became Prime Minister a few months later.